LeslieDancey/fme-server-FULL/format_selection.md

 Choose any of formats as the default and click OK to create the parameter.

 The following should now be the list of current published parameters:

+**8. Link the Custom Format Parameter**

+Now the format user parameter must be linked to the appropriate FME parameter.

+In the Navigator window, locate the Generic Writer and expand its list of parameters.
+Locate the parameter Output Format and right-click upon it.
+Choose Link to User Parameter:

+This will pop-up a list of user parameters.
+Select the newly created Format from the list.

+**9. Create a Coordinate System Parameter**

+Now we can create a parameter to control coordinate system.
+Once again in the Navigator window locate User Parameters and right-click to Add Parameter.

+Use the following settings for your new parameter:

+Type Choice with Alias

+Name CoordinateSystem

+Prompt Choose Coordinate System

+Published Yes

+Optional No